Alvinella pompejana: Biology

 Reaching a length of up to 13 cm, Pompeii worms have "hairy" backs; these "hairs" are actually colonies of bacteria such as Nautilia profundicola, which are thought to afford the worm some degree of insulation.
 Glands on the worm's back secrete a mucus on which the bacteria feed, a form of symbiosis.
 The Pompeii worms form large, aggregate colonies enclosed in long tubes.

 Alvinella pompejana has relatively simple organ systems centering around its rod-like heart.
-Its outermost organ is the gills along its feather-shaped head, four external gills present as leaf-like structures with a red colour due to their haemoglobin.
+Its outermost organ is the gills along its feather-shaped head, four external gills present as leaf-like structures with a red colour due to their hemoglobin.
 The heart provides blood to these organs using contractions, pushing blood along the dorsal and ventral vessels.
 Beneath the heart lies the animal's stomach which connects to an oesophagus that is used to consume food.
 Finally, surrounding the organs is a coelom filled with coelomocytes, a type of phagocyte that acts as an immune system for the animal.

-The Pompeii Worm feeds upon chemosynthetic bacteria, using retractable, ciliated feeding tentacles to scoop them up or absorbing their organic matter within the hydrothermal vent fluid.
+The Pompeii worm feeds upon chemosynthetic bacteria, using retractable, ciliated feeding tentacles to scoop them up or absorbing their organic matter within the hydrothermal vent fluid.
 These tentacles are coated with 4 types of secretory cells along the entire epidermis.
-The tentacle’s muscle cells seem to be filled with homogenous blood cells and individual hat-shaped cells, the hat-shaped cells have a condensed nucleus and it is hypothesised that these are heavily modified sperm cells.
+The tentacle's muscle cells seem to be filled with homogenous blood cells and individual hat-shaped cells, the hat-shaped cells have a condensed nucleus and it is hypothesised that these are heavily modified sperm cells.

 The gills of A. pompejana are pinnate with many thin outgrowths.
 This organ is ultrastructurally similar to the gills of terebellidae and the epidermis is irregularly folded inwards.
 This gives the blood access to a space very close to the skin of A. pompejana, thus allowing more effective oxygen diffusion.
 Secretory cells of the goblet type have also been observed, along with hairlike receptor cells known as bipolar ciliary receptor cells.
-It is important to note that the Pompeii worm’s epibiotic bacteria are absent from both the gills and tentacles.
+It is important to note that the Pompeii worm's epibiotic bacteria are absent from both the gills and tentacles.